1995parham-learning/cloud-roadmap/README.md

   - L1:
     - hub
   - L2:
-    - mac (a)
+    - MAC (a)
-    - vlan (b)
+    - vLAN (b)
-      - [Computer networking introduction: heavily visualized](https://iximiuz.com/en/posts/computer-networking-101/) \-> such a brain friendly way of learning the fundamentals of network.
+      - [Computer networking introduction: heavily visualized](https://iximiuz.com/en/posts/computer-networking-101/) -> such a brain friendly way of learning the fundamentals of network.
-      -
     - vrrp (b)
     - arp (a)
   - L3